Sembcorp Marine wins Norwegian plug-in ferry contract

 OCTOBER 29, 2018 — Singapore's Sembcorp Marine has won two new contracts worth over S$200 million (about US$145 million) that deepen its footprint in renewable energy engineering solutions.

-One sees the group enter the RoPax ferry sector with the design and construction of three identical plug-in battery-powered ferries for Norway's Norled AS, to be delivered in fourth 2020.
+One sees the group enter the RoPax ferry sector with the design and construction of three identical plug-in battery-powered ferries for Norway's Norled AS that will be delivered in the fourth quarter of 2020.
 The other will see two topsides, fabricated for Ørsted Wind Power, delivered in first quarter 2021 to the U.K.'s Hornsea 2 Offshore Wind Farm – the biggest wind farm of its kind in the world

 The highly energy-efficient vessels will operate normally on zero-emissions battery power at a service speed of 10 knots.
 When required, they can run on combined battery-diesel hybrid backup modes.